class Adw::Breakpoint

 Adds multiple setters to self.

-See Breakpoint::add_setter
+See Breakpoint::add_setter.

 Example: